Devil's garden

 In myrmecology and forest ecology, a devil's garden (Kichwa: Supay chakra) is a large stand of trees in the Amazon rainforest consisting of at most three tree species and the ant Myrmelachista schumanni.
-Devil's gardens can reach up to sizes of 600 trees and are inhabited by a single ant colony, containing up to 3 million workers and 15,000 queens.
-In a 2002 to 2004 census of the Amazon, devil's gardens were shown to have grown by 0.7 % per year.
+Devil's gardens can reach sizes of up to 600 trees and are inhabited by a single ant colony, containing up to 3 million workers and 15,000 queens.
+In a 2002 to 2004 census of the Amazon, devil's gardens were shown to have grown by 0.7% per year.
 The relationship between tree and ant may persist for more than 800 years.
 A devil's garden is considered an example of mutualism, a type of symbiotic relationship between species.

 Background

-Devil's gardens were named because locals believed that an evil forest spirit Chullachaki (meaning "uneven foot, single foot" in Kichwa) or Chuyathaqi lived in them.
+Devil's gardens were named because locals believed that an evil forest spirit Chullachaki (meaning "uneven foot, single foot" in Kichwa) or "Chuyathaqi" lived in them.

 Types

 Inhabited by the ant Myrmelachista schumanni, devil's gardens, in different regions of the Amazon, can be dominated by different tree species.
 In southeastern Peru, devil's gardens are dominated by Cordia nodosa (Boraginaceae) and occasionally mixed with Tococa occidentalis (Melastomataceae).
 At higher elevations, the tree species Tapirira guianensis (Anacardiaceae) can be found dominating gardens.
 In southeastern Ecuador and northeastern Peru the most common tree species found in devil's gardens are Duroia hirsuta (Rubiaceae).